diegocasmo/ml-project/journal/17-05-18-progress.md

 ## Next week's objectives:

 - Obtain better results
-- Start writing implementation and results sections
+- Write implementation and results sections

 ## Long-term plan:
 Demonstrate how a convolutional neural network can be constructed to analyze images of galaxies to find automated metrics that reproduce the probability distributions derived from expert human classifications.